tillbiskup/evefile/docs/index.rst

 *Transitional package to read eveH5 files containing synchrotron radiometry data recorded at BESSY/MLS in Berlin.*

 Welcome!
 This is evefile, a Python package for **importing (synchrotron) radiometry data** obtained at one of the beamlines at **BESSY-II or MLS in Berlin**, mostly operated by the German National Metrology Institute, the `Physikalisch-Technische Bundesanstalt (PTB) <https://www.ptb.de/>`_.
 This package acts as transitional interface between the (eveH5) data files and the processing and analysis code.
-For related packages for importing, viewing, and analysing those data, have a look at the "related projects" section below.
+For related packages for importing, viewing, and analysing those data, have a look at the :ref:`related projects section <sec-related_projects>`.

 .. note::